Lasnamäe Airfield

 Lasnamäe Airfield (Lasnamäe lennuväli) was an airfield in Tallinn, Estonia.
 It was located 5 km east of the city centre on the hill of Lasnamäe.
 Nowadays its former runway and taxiways are covered by apartment buildings and a street network.
 The newer Tallinn Airport is also located in Lasnamäe but 4.5 km south-southwest.

+In 1924, the airfield was shortly taken over by communist rebels during the 1924 Estonian coup attempt.

+In 1956, the 425th Fighter Aviation Regiment of the Soviet Air Defence Forces arrived from Siverskaya (Siverskiy), in Leningrad Oblast.
+It was equipped with Mikoyan-Gurevich MiG-15 and Mikoyan-Gurevich MiG-19 fighters.
+In 1970 the regiment moved to Haapsalu.

+Due to the expansion of residential areas, flying operations stopped by 1982.